Wood is a great medium for any artisan, advanced or beginner.

 Especially when you are applying glossy mirror finish to your wood work.

-Choosing the right medium for your work can be however challenging, but the finished product will be worth it.
+No matter its teak, oak, cedar, or MDF choosing the right medium for your work can be however challenging, but the finished product will be worth it.

 Remember to be safe when applying all stains and gloss finish.